 Recruits with misdemeanors, which could range from petty theft and writing bad checks to assault, were allowed into the Army, as well as those with some medical problems or low aptitude scores that might otherwise have disqualified them.

 A very small fraction of recruits had waivers for fel onies, which included convictions for manslaughter, vehicular homicide, robbery and a handful of sex crimes.
-The sex crimes often involved consensual sex when one of the individuals was under 18.

 In 2006, about 20 percent of new Army recruits came in under some type of waiver, and by the next year it had grown to nearly three in 10.
 After the Defense Department issued new guidelines, the percentage needing waivers started to come down in 2009.